exercism/julia/exercises/isbn-verifier/README.md

 ## Task

-The program should construct a string of type `ISBN <: AbstractString`.
 Given a string the program should check if the provided string is a valid ISBN-10.
-If the string is invalid, the constructor should throw an appropriate error.
 Putting this into place requires some thinking about preprocessing/parsing of the string prior to calculating the check digit for the ISBN.

 The program should be able to verify ISBN-10 both with and without separating dashes.